Photoroom/fast-dataset-cleaner/README.md

 ## Customize the image loader

-If you need to display different images (like concatenate several images for each card), you may modify *build_image_for_row* function in _back.api.utils_.
-This function takes a row of your DataFrame and the name of the id column as input and returns a base64 encoded image.
+If you need to display different images (like concatenate several images for each card), you may modify *build_image* function in _back.image_builder.py_.
+This function receives paths to an image and its optional mask as inputs and returns an image to display in the graphic interface.